spencerwozniak/spencerwozniak/README.md

   My work is grounded in the conviction that truth is not invented but received, and that technology should serve the human person.

 - **From clinic to code.**
-  I’ve spent years at the intersection of AI and healthcare through hands-on research and work with patients across a wide range of settings.
-After years in clinical environments and academic research, I drove across the country to pursue a new calling: using software to elevate people and empower mission-driven work.
+  My background spans clinical care, academic research, and AI systems engineering.
+I’ve worked with patient data, EHR workflows, and real-world operational bottlenecks.
+That experience now shapes how I design technical architectures, integrations, and automation pipelines that reduce administrative load and strengthen organizational mission

 - **Founder & engineer.**
-  Today I build custom web applications, AI systems, and automated tools for local businesses, startups, and multi-million-dollar organizations — helping them tell their story, serve their customers, and grow with purpose.
+  Today I run a B2B software studio called Serelora, where we custom web applications, automated tools and AI systems to help businesses save time, serve their customers, tell their story, and grow with purpose.
   <br/><br/>
   <a href="https://www.serelora.com" target="_blank">
   <img